etiennecollin/wakesp/README.md

 # wakesp

 Wakesp (from the words `wake` and `esp`) is a firmware project for the ESP32-C3 microcontroller, written in Rust.
-This project allows the ESP32-C3 to update a dynamic DNS (DDNS) through manual TCP HTTP requests and wake up devices on your network using custom UDP requests (Wake-on-LAN).
+This project allows the ESP32-C3 to update a dynamic DNS (DDNS) through manual TCP HTTP requests and wake up devices on your network using Wake-on-LAN through a custom UDP request interface.

 ## Features